 Master Artist Series

-Over the course of 2021, Stanek Gallery will feature six Artists of Influence.
+Over the course of 2021, Stanek Gallery will feature three Artists of Influence.
 These master artists are recognized for their wide-reaching influence, both past and present, on the development of young artists and the Arts in their communities.
 With numerous features in museum, public, and private collections, their bodies of work demonstrate a continued evolution and a deep dedication to their practice.
 Incorporating their personal and public values into their work, the art of these masters has evolved and matured across a lifetime of creating.

 With this new feature program, we proudly invite collectors and young artists to take note of their newest bodies of work!